-Past meets the present
+Past meets present

 There are not many arcade buildings left in Macau, and this is what makes the Patane Library special.
-In earlier times, the ground floor was made up of shops, while people lived on the second and third floors above.
+During earlier times, the ground floor was made up of shops, while the second and third floors above had residential purposes.
 There is some conjecture that this building style was brought in by the British from India, as they were not used to the hot climate in the tropical region, and installed a hallway in front of the house to create shelter from rain and strong sun.
 Several cities including Hong Kong, Guangzhou, and Xiamen still retain buildings in this style.

 A new structure was built in three of the shops in order to support the weight of the collection of books and audiovisual materials.
-Modern drainage and fire prevention systems along with a lift was also added to help move books and people.
+Modern drainage and fire prevention systems along with a lift were also added to help move books and people.
 The new glass front invites people passing by to see what’s happening in the library and come in.
 The two benches placed at the entrance also serves as a place where people can sit or have a coffee.

-Opening hours: 9:30am–8:30pm (Tuesday to Sunday), 2:00pm–8:30pm (Monday)
+Opening hours: 8:00am–00:00am (Tuesday to Sunday), 2:00pm–00:00am (Monday)

 This article was originally written by Avalyn Acland in 2017 and updated by Leonor Sá Machado in January 2021.